McCache/McCache-for-Python/README.md

 </style>
 -->
 ## Overview
-`McCache` is a distributed in-memory write through caching library that is build on the [`OrderedDict`](https://docs.python.org/3/library/collections.html#collections.OrderedDict) package.
+`McCache` is a, write through cluster aware, local in-memory caching library that is build on Python's [`OrderedDict`](https://docs.python.org/3/library/collections.html#collections.OrderedDict) package.
 A local cache lookup is faster than retrieving it across a network.
 It uses **UDP** multicast as the transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are:
 1. Reduce complexity by **not** be dependent on any external caching service such as `memcached`, `redis` or the likes.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
-   1. We are guided by the principal of first scaling up before scaling out.
+    * We are guided by the principal of first scaling up before scaling out.
 2. Keep the programming interface consistent with Python's dictionary.
 The distributed nature of the cache is transparent to you.
-   1. This is an in process cache.
+    * This is an in process cache.
 3. Performant
-   1. Need to handle updates that are 0.01sec (10 ms) apart.
+    * Need to handle rapid updates that are 0.01sec (10 ms) or faster.

 `McCache` is **not** a replacement for your persistent or search data.
 It is intended to be used to cache your most expensive work.
-You can consider the **80/20** rule, which states that caching the most frequently accessed 20% of data can improve performance for most requests.
+You can consider the Pareto Principle [**80/20**](https://en.wikipedia.org/wiki/Pareto_principle) rule, which states that caching **20%** of the most frequently accessed **80%** data can improve performance for most requests.

 ## Installation
 ```console